Pylons-tech/pylons_sdk/cmd/fixtures_test/README.md

 ```
 make fixture_tests ARGS="--scenarios=multi_msg_tx,double_empty"
 ```
-- set account names to be used for the fixture tests The account names will replace all the placeholder account names in the fixture test files.
+- set account names to be used for the fixture tests.
+The account names will replace all the placeholder account names in the fixture test files.
 ```
 make fixture_tests ARGS="--accounts michael,eugen"